Exchanging Your UK Driving Licence for a Spanish One

 The extensions worth adding for any genuine touring use: habitation contents cover for personal belongings stored inside the van, aftermarket accessories cover for solar panels, awnings, bike racks and conversion equipment, extended territorial cover into Morocco for North African touring, and agreed-value cover for high-spec motorhomes where market valuation undersells the rebuild cost.

 The single most-important conversation to have before a policy is set up: declare every modification and self-build conversion in writing.
-An undeclared conversion can void the cover entirely after a fire — and motorhome fires are not rare.
+An undeclared conversion can invalidate the cover after a fire, so declaring every modification in writing is important.

 Generali Seguro de Furgoneta covers third-party civil liability as the legal minimum, with progressive optional layers for own damage, theft, fire and glass.

-For any business running two or more vans, our fleet product is usually the better economic answer.
-Mixed-use vans — used commercially in the week, privately at the weekend — are written on a dual-use schedule so both purposes are covered without any grey area in a claim.
+For businesses running a fleet of ten or more vehicles, our fleet product is usually the better economic answer.
+Mixed-use vans — used commercially in the week, privately at the weekend — are written on a dual-use schedule so both purposes are clearly covered.

 UK no-claims bonus certificates are accepted up to nine years and translated into the Spanish bonus-malus system.
-And the rule that catches every new arrival from the UK: insurance is mandatory in Spain even while the van is parked off-road, with the only exception being a formal baja temporal at the DGT.
+And a rule that surprises many new arrivals from the UK: insurance is mandatory in Spain even while the van is parked off-road, with the only exception being a formal baja temporal at the DGT.

 The roads through the Sierra Aitana, the climb behind Tárbena, the coast run from Calpe to Altea — there are reasons the Costa Blanca has become a near-permanent home for British, Dutch, German and Scandinavian bikers in winter.